Student Clinical Herbalist Interns for 2024

 Deborah Connolly

 Deborah understands the bond between food and healing; seeds planted in childhood grew into herbalism as a parent.
 A partner, mother, writer, earth-tender and apprentice, Deborah leads with her heart.
 For her, herbalism involves re-forming relationships between plants, humans and the earth – and the radical, transformative healing born from this reconnection.
 Deborah trusts in the body’s innate wisdom and self-healing ability, and feels plants are vital allies.
 With an integrated body/mind/spirit approach, Deborah offers compassionate, collaborative herbal care that recognizes each person’s unique journey.
-All people and health concerns welcome – special interests include perimenopausal support and postpartum care.
+All people and health concerns are welcome.

 contact: deborahc@vtherbcenter.org